Table of contents

 The FTP Directory field should now be filled.

-Warning: if the window remains blank, or if you have an error (The Page Failed to Load), please check your connection to the timing by opening a command prompt and typing:
+You will have to wait few seconds before seeing the tree.
+If the window remains blank after 10s, or if you have an error (The Page Failed to Load), please check your connection to the timing by opening a command prompt and typing: ping xml-motorsport.sportresult.com

 To determine the correct file path you can use a FTP client software.
 This will allow you to visualize the folder structure to verify the correct path.
 This is important in the case Swiss Timing vary the syntax for the folder structure.
 Using an FTP client software also serves a secondary purpose to check that your computer is able to access the FTP server.
 If your computer is not able to access the FTP server via the FTP client software, then you know the issue is either with your connection, or the Swiss Timing server and not HH Timing.